docker-hy/docker-hy.github.io/exercises.md

 Make a repository and publish your solutions there in clearly ordered files / folders.
 If you need help publishing using git you should refer to their [guide](https://guides.github.com/activities/hello-world/).

-When you have completed a part, use the [submission application](https://studies.cs.helsinki.fi/courses/#/) to mark your exercises.
-Please choose the correct course.
+When you have completed a part, use the submission application (link coming here soon) to mark your exercises.

 When you are ready to get your credits, complete the **Final Exercise** in moodle.
 By submitting the **Final Exercise** your course ends and you will be graded.
 The **Final Exercise** is mandatory.